Introduction

 Occupations

-Michael began as a labourer and then pursued various jobs, including cooper, dairyman, and coal merchant.[1]
-The following list has been compiled from baptism registers and newspapers, including a published notice related to his bankruptcy in 1861.[2]
+Michael began his working life as a labourer and subsequently took on various jobs, including cooper, dairyman, and coal merchant.
+The following list of his occupations has been compiled from baptism registers and newspapers, including a published notice related to his bankruptcy in 1861:

 June 1841-Farm labourer at Thorncombe;